Travel Contracts & FAQ

 What will my pay stub / “take-home pay” look like?

 Our payroll software can calculate a very detailed sample pay stub, which we can provide you before we present you as a candidate for any assignment.
-Please note that your actual pay stub may vary based on your specific tax withholding. ***See an example below
+Please note that your actual pay stub may vary based on your specific tax withholding.
+You can also plug the payroll details we send you into paycheckcity or smartasset.

 What will my staffing agreement look like?